mrlinnth/odd-one-out/docs/BRAND.md

 ## Handoff Instruction

 When implementing any screen or component:
-1. Use named color classes from this palette via Tailwind (e.g. `bg-brand-blue`), not hex codes inline.
+1. Import colors from `src/lib/colors.ts` and use named constants (e.g. `colors.brand.blue`), never inline hex strings.
-2. If a needed color isn't in this palette, stop and add it here first with a rationale, don't invent one locally.
+2. If a needed color isn't in this palette, stop and add it to this doc AND to `colors.ts` with a rationale, don't invent one locally.
 3. Cross-check component colors against the app icon — they should feel like they belong in the same family.